-8th grade students may be allowed to enroll in high school level courses upon meeting acceleration criteria.
+8th grade students may be allowed to enroll in high school level courses upon meeting criteria.
+Such courses include World Language, Algebra 8 or Algebra 8 Honors and Earth Science Honors and electives including Band, Chorus, Orchestra, Studio Art, Technology and Career Exploration 8.
 It should be noted that these courses will receive high school credit and will count towards a student's grade point average and class ranking.
 These courses could also include students in grades 9 through 12.

-An eighth grader enrolled in a high school credit course constitutes acceleration; current school, district and state criteria for acceleration apply.
+These high school credit courses taken in 8th grade constitute acceleration; current school, district and state criteria for acceleration apply.
 Class Rank:

 Class rank is a student's academic relation to all other members of the class and it is determined by the weighted high school average.
 The high school average includes all final grades achieved in credited courses used toward graduation.
 Credit:

 Credit is a numeric value given to a subject.
 One credit is earned for study in a subject conducted five periods a week for the school year.
 One-half credit is awarded for subjects held five periods a week for one-half year or one which is held two or three days a week over an entire school year.
 Curriculum:

 Curriculum refers to a course of study offered in an educational institution by a department and tied to specific outcomes.
 Curriculum is aligned with the NYS Learning Standards.
 Electives:

 Electives are subjects in any department which are not strictly required or "core" subjects.
 These may be applied to diploma and sequence requirements or may be taken in addition to those required for graduation.
 Prerequisites:

-Prerequisites are the requirements which must be met before any student may be programmed for a given course.
+Prerequisites are the requirements which must be met before any student may be scheduled for a given course.
 These prerequisites consist of meeting certain standards in previously completed courses and/or the recommendations of teachers, director or administrators.
 Required ("Core") Subjects:

 Required subjects are those which all students must take to meet graduation requirements as specified by the New York State Department of Education and the Pearl River Board of Education.
 Counseling Services:

-School counselors, school psychologists, the school social worker, and the Resource Officer provide assistance to students and families in a myriad of areas.
+School counselors, school psychologists, the school social worker, and the School Resource Officer provide assistance to students and families in a myriad of areas.
 Counseling activities include: